franshej/CustomMatPlot/README.md

-# Custom Mat Plot
+# CustomMatPlot
 ## Plot library for the JUCE Framework

-Custom Mat Plot (CMP) is a plotting library for C++.
+CustomMatPlot (CMP) is a plotting library for C++.
 It provides an API for embedding plot components into applications using the JUCE framework.
 The plot component is easy to integrate and is customizable using the included lookandfeel class.

 > Note: I'm not a senior developer so there may be several design flaws.